-Printed copies of the University's Emergency Quick Reference Guide are available in the office of Environmental & Occupational Safety during normal business hours of Monday - Thursday from 8:00 am - 5:30 pm and Friday from 8:00 am - 3:00 pm.
-The guide is also available online at Emergency Quick Reference Guide.
+Printed copies of the University's Emergency Quick Reference Guide are available in the office of Environmental & Occupational Safety during normal business hours of Monday - Thursday from 8:00 am -5:30 pm and Friday from 8:00 am -3:00 pm.
+The guide is also available online at www.valdosta.edu/emergency.